8 Types of Donation Request Letters (With Donation Letter Examples)

-Mailed donation requests are sent out once because of printing and mailing costs.
+Direct mail donation requests are sent out once because of printing and mailing costs.
 Online fundraising appeals can be sent on a weekly or even daily basis.
 It is best to send out at least one email and at least two to three social media posts a week during the end-of-year or other large campaigns.
-These posts will be shorter and should link to a website page that includes more information on your campaign goals and the programs affected.
+These posts will be shorter and should link to a donation page that includes more information on your campaign goals and the programs affected.

 Online donors are younger and are used to researching the organizations they support.
 If you are sending out online donation requests, you will want to include links and ways to find more information about your organization’s programs and financial data.

-If you send out request letters and online emails, and social media posts with a list of items, you will have a better chance of receiving your organization’s needs.
+If you send out your donation letter and online emails, and social media posts with a list of items, you will have a better chance of receiving your organization’s needs.
 Add a list of needed items to your website.
-Once that is live, you can link all emails and social media posts and add that link to your mailed request letters.
+Once that is live, you can link all emails and social media posts and add that link to your mailed donation letters.

 People who donate love to be thanked.
 Sending an acknowledgment is necessary, but have you thought of adding in-kind donors to your donor wall or promoting their gifts on your Facebook page?
 By publicly acknowledging these gifts, you will let donors know you are grateful and let others know how they can support your organization too.

 Churches continue to need financial support from their members.
 With fewer members attending services every week, there is a greater need to look for other ways to collect donations.
-Church donation request letters can be sent to connect with lost membership and ask for needed funds.
+Church fundraising letters can be sent to connect with lost membership and ask for needed funds.

 Donorbox is helping thousands of churches across the globe collect tithes and offerings online through the simplest yet most effective fundraising solution.
 Check out this quick 1-minute video to know more –

-The feel of these request letters should be different than those sent from other nonprofits.
-While most fundraising request letters are formal, a solicitation letter from your church needs to have a warmer tone.
+The feel of these donation letters should be different than those sent from other nonprofits.
+While most church fundraising letters are formal, a donation letter from your church needs to have a warmer tone.

 Instead of asking for donations every Sunday, churches are trying new ways to reach out to their congregation for help.
 A great way to reach younger members is with text giving.
 Churches can include a campaign ID and text number in their program, mention it during service or send a campaign letter with an explanation on how text-to-give works.
 Donors can send a text to the given number and receive a link to your mobile-friendly donation page.